Degree: Master of Arts (M.A.)

-Graduates of the M.A.
-Political Science program are ideally positioned for jobs requiring the theoretically and analytically rigorous analysis of social problems.
+Graduates of the master's program in Political Science are ideally positioned for jobs requiring the theoretically and analytically rigorous analysis of social problems.
 Examples of jobs of recent graduates include also careers outside of academia, in such diverse fields as management or policy consulting, market or media research, journalism, government, international organizations, and NGOs.

-The teaching in the Master of Arts Political Science is divided into modules which take place in the first three semesters: methods modules, the basic modules International Politics, Comparative Politics and Advanced Methods as well as the equivalent research modules.
+The teaching in the master's program in Political Science (M.A.) is divided into modules which take place in the first three semesters: methods modules, the basic modules in international politics, comparative politics and advanced methods as well as the equivalent research modules.
 In the second semester, one out of three research modules must be selected.
 They include one seminar or lecture and two advanced seminars.

-During the fourth semester students write their M.A. thesis and attend the colloquium.
+During the fourth semester, students write their master's thesis and attend the colloquium.

 The University of Mannheim is partners with 450 universities around the world.
 In collaboration with the International Office, the school can help you plan a period of study abroad.
 In the master's program in Political Science, studying abroad is optional.